bytecodealliance/component-docs/component-model/src/language-support/rust.md

 ## Building a Component with `cargo component`

 Create a Rust library that implements the `add` function in the [`example` world](https://github.com/bytecodealliance/component-docs/tree/main/component-model/examples/example-host/add.wit).
-Note that it imports the bindings that will be created by
-`cargo-component`.
 First scaffold a project:

 ```sh
 $ cargo component new add --lib && cd add
 ```

+Note that `cargo component` generates the necessary bindings as a module called `bindings`.

-Update `wit/world.wit` to match `add.wit` and modify the component package reference to change the package name to `example`.
+Next, update `wit/world.wit` to match `add.wit` and modify the component package reference to change the package name to `example`.
 The `component` section of `Cargo.toml` should look like the following:

 ```toml